(noun) Discrimination or prejudice against an individual or group because of their age.

 - “Ageism against older persons is rooted in the assumption that people become unattractive, unintelligent, asexual, unemployable, and mentally incompetent as they grow older” (Kendall 2006:101).

 - Bytheway, Bill.
 1995.
 Ageism.
-Buckingham: Open University Press.
+Bristol, PA: Open University Press.

 - Gullette, Margaret Morganroth.
 2011.
 Agewise: Fighting the New Ageism in America.
 Chicago: University of Chicago Press.